bddupre92/mdt_Test/README_EXPLAINABILITY.md

-# Explainability Framework for Optimization
+# [DEPRECATED] Explainability Framework for Optimization

+**Note: This README has been consolidated into the main README.md file.
+Please refer to the main README.md for up-to-date information on the explainability framework.**

 This document describes the explainability framework for the optimization system, which provides insights into model behavior and feature importance.